Top 7 Types of Investment Strategies: Finding Your Path To Financial Success

 Asset allocation involves determining the distribution of your investment capital across different asset classes, such as:

-Stocks: Equities represent ownership in companies and offer potential for high returns but come with higher volatility.
+Stocks: Equities represent ownership in companies and offer the potential for high returns but come with higher volatility.

 Bonds: Fixed-income securities that provide regular interest payments and are considered less risky than stocks.